 Below, we’ll go over some ways to make the most of your rewards credit card, from enrolling in the rewards program to the different options for redeeming your rewards.
 As well, you can learn if some redemption offers are more valuable than others.
 (Spoiler alert: they are.)

 First, there are three types of rewards cards available—cash back, co-branded, and general travel.

 - Cash-back cards return money to you based on your spending, whether through statement credits, checks, or another method.

 - General travel rewards cards let you earn and redeem points for all kinds of travel.
-You’ll use points or miles to fly, sleep, and play, although many also permit you to use points/miles to shop or get cash back.
+You’ll use points or miles to pay for where you fly, sleep, and play, although many also permit you to use points and miles to shop or get cash back.

 Many cards offer a sign-up bonus of some type.
 Some offer enough miles or points for a free flight or hotel room (or two), while others offer a cash bonus.
 In order to earn the sign-up bonus, you’ll need to spend a certain amount on your card within a certain time frame.
 Generally, bigger bonuses come with cards that charge an annual fee.

 Consider pairing cards.
-If you have a cash-back card that gets 6% on groceries, but only 1% on most non-grocery purchases, you might want to use a flat-rate rewards card that gets 1.5%-2% for your non-grocery purchases.
+If you have a cash-back card that gets 6% on groceries, but only 1% on most non-grocery purchases, you might want to use a flat-rate rewards card that gets 1.5% to 2% for your non-grocery purchases.

-With hotel cards, choose a card that fits your travel preferences.
+Chose a hotel card that fits your travel preferences.
 If you’re a Marriott loyalist, it makes sense to sign up for that hotel chain’s program; the same is true if you frequently fly one major airline.

 Make sure you’re signed up for—and actually use—the appropriate loyalty program for your lifestyle.
 If a particular airline doesn’t have many flights from your area’s airports, don’t get a card co-branded with that airline.